Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 The following tools can be used to test the routing configuration and connectivity with remote hosts and networks.

 -   route—view and configure the host's local routing table.
 Most end systems use a default route to forward all traffic for remote networks via a gateway router.
-If the host is not a router, additional entries in the routing table could be suspicious.
+If the host is not a router, additional entries in the routing table could be suspicious **(To detect spoofing)** .

 ![](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/8872-1599771794749.png)